 A third-party vendor is a person or company that provides services for another company (or that company’s customers).

 While vendors are considered “third parties,” some industries differentiate a “third-party vendor” specifically as a vendor under written contract, but not all vendors work under a contract.
-Third-party vendor management is the process of identifying, monitoring and assessing how secure your third parties are so that your organization can better collaborate with suppliers and mitigate third-party risk.
+Third-party vendor management is the process of identifying, monitoring, and assessing how secure your third parties are so that your organization can better collaborate with suppliers and mitigate third-party risk.
 Proper third-party vendor management helps companies save money, increase profits, and take their products to market faster.
 For clarity’s sake, the term “third-party vendor” in this article refers to any individual or company that provides services to another company with or without a contract.

-Third-party vendors in the digital world include cloud hosting providers, cloud-based/SaaS software solutions, business partners, suppliers and agencies.
+Third-party vendors in the digital world include cloud hosting providers, cloud-based/SaaS software solutions, business partners, suppliers, and agencies.
 Any person or business that accesses and processes a company’s data is also considered a third-party vendor.
 This can include tax professionals, accountants, consultants, and email list services, among others.

 Goods and services obtained from third-party vendors can include, but aren’t limited to: